noncenze/Project-Uno/README.md

-# Title of Game

-Explanation of the game that was built and the deployed link will go here.

-# HOW TO PLAY
+# FLYING SQUARE GAME

+## Introductions
+A Flappy Bird-esque game with the objective of navigating your `square` through the opening between the top and bottom obstacles to score a point.
+As long as player's do not touch one of the many spawning objects, they will continue to accrue points.
+See how far you can go before you get touch one of the obstacles.

-How to play the game goes here
+## How to play

+Players can use either the `Spacebar` on their keyboard or `left-click` with your mouse to make the `square` to fly.
+Navigate through the opening and try not to touch any of the obstacles to see how high you can score before you do.

 ## Start Up Screen:

-Images of the start up screen go here
+Insert image here once built.

 # HOW TO INSTALL

-## Example
+## GitHub Repository
 1. *`Fork`* and *`Clone`* this respository to your local machine
 2. Open `index.html` in your browser to play or
 3. Open the directory in your text editor of choice to view or edit the code

-Other install instructions will go here

 # HOW IT WORKS